Programs and resources aimed to address the unique needs of veterans:

 G.I.
 Jobs serves the needs of the nation’s 400,000 service members who leave the military every year and enter the civilian workforce.
 The organization provides education, transition assistance, and job opportunities for military transitioners looking for careers and employment.

 RecruitMilitary is a veteran-owned firm dedicated to helping other veterans achieve their dreams in education, veteran jobs and civilian careers, new business and franchise ownership, training, and much more.
 RecruitMilitary offers services free of charge to veterans and their spouses during their job search.
 They host the nation’s largest single-source veteran database, with over 1,000,000 members.

 The New Directions for Veterans mission is to empower men and women who served in the military, and their families, to lead productive and fulfilling lives.
 The organization helps Los Angeles-area homeless veterans and veterans at risk for homelessness to effectively transform their lives.

 More resources will be added regularly.
-Click here to suggest veteran-supporting organizations.
+To suggest veteran-supporting organizations email Will Harrison.